FIWARE/tutorials.Time-Series-Data/README.md

 ## Displaying CrateDB data as a Grafana Dashboard

-**CrateDB** has been chosen as the time-series data sink, as it integrates seamlessly with the [Grafana](https://grafana.com/) time series analytics tool.
+**CrateDB** has been chosen as the time-series data sink of preference, as it integrates seamlessly with the [Grafana](https://grafana.com/) time series analytics tool.
 Grafana can be used to display the aggregated sensor data - a full tutorial on building dashboards can be found [here](https://www.youtube.com/watch?v=sKNZMtoSHN4).
 The simpified instructions below summarize how to connect and display a graph of the Lamp `luminosity` data.